 - Urates should be white/chalky in appearance.
 Other colors may indicate problems

-Of course, there are exceptions.
-For example, if a parrot’s staple diet is seed, its feces will be dark green.
-If the staple diet is pelleted food, it will take on the color of the pellets.
+If a parrot’s staple diet is seed-based, its feces will be dark green.
+However, if the staple diet is pellets, its poop will take on the color of the pellets.

 Why Is My Parrot’s Poop Loose?

-Your bird’s poop may lack firmness if it’s recently eaten watery food.
-This includes:
+Your parrot’s poop may lack firmness if it’s recently eaten watery food, such as:

-This will be healthy for your parrot, and watery poop isn’t a bad sign.
-It just reflects a mild change in the parrot’s diet.
-Stools will always be firmer when the parrot has eaten seeds, nuts, or other fiber-heavy foods.
+Watery poop isn’t a bad thing, simply reflecting a small dietary change.
+Stools will naturally be firmer when the parrot has eaten seeds, nuts, or other fiber-heavy foods.

-If your parrot’s droppings are consistently loose or discolored, this can mean that your parrot has diarrhea or another health issue causing loose stools.
+If your parrot’s droppings are consistently loose or discolored, this can mean that your parrot has diarrhea.

 What Should Parrot Poop Smell Like?

-In terms of odor, your parrot’s healthy droppings should have no smell whatsoever.
-If the cage isn’t cleaned for a long time and the poop builds up, that will obviously change.
+Your parrot’s healthy droppings should have no smell.
+If the cage isn’t cleaned for a long time, that’ll change.

 What Texture Should Parrot Droppings Have?